-Individuals diagnosed with attention deficit hyperactivity disorder (ADHD) are often prescribed stimulant medications such as Ritalin (methylphenidate) or Adderall (a combination of amphetamine and dextroamphetamine) to help manage symptoms.
-While these medications can be effective when used as directed under medical supervision, misuse is common.
-Many people take them without a diagnosis, exposing themselves to significant health risks and the potential for dependence and Adderall addiction.
+Individuals diagnosed with attention deficit hyperactivity disorder (ADHD) are often prescribed stimulant medications… Many people take them without a diagnosis, exposing themselves to significant health risks and the potential for dependence and Adderall addiction.
+If you or a loved one is struggling, seeking adderall addiction treatment early can prevent long-term damage.

 What is Adderall?